resistics/resistics/docs/source/advanced/pre-process.rst

 Data resampling
 ~~~~~~~~~~~~~~~
 Resampling time series data might be required to ensure matching sampling rates between different datasets, for example a local site and a reference site.
-This can be achieved through the resampling option in :meth:`~resistics.project.projectTime.preProcess` method which can save the data either to the same site or to a new site altogether.
+This can be achieved through the resampling option in :meth:`~resistics.project.time.preProcess` method which can save the data either to the same site or to a new site altogether.

 Below is an exampling of downsampling a 4096 Hz dataset to 1024 Hz.
 The output will be saved to a new site named "site1_resample".
 If the site does not already exist, it will be created.
 The name of the measurement in the new site will be: